-It was an absolutely brilliant excuse because instead of our instincts being all-loving and thus unbearably condemning of our present non-loving state, they were made out to be vicious and brutal; and, instead of our conscious mind being the cause of our corruption, it was made out to be the blameless mediating ‘hero’ that had to manage those supposed vicious instincts within us!
+It was an absolutely brilliant excuse because instead of our instincts being all-loving and thus unbearably condemning of our present non-loving state, they were made out to be vicious and brutal; and, instead of our conscious mind being the cause of our corruption, which it actually was, it was made out to be the blameless mediating ‘hero’ that had to manage those supposed vicious instincts within us!
 Rather than our instincts being good and our conscious mind bad, our instincts were made out to be bad and our intellect to be good, which, while fabulously relieving, was in-effect a complete reverse of the truth lie!

-What is also described in F. Essay 37 is how embedded and extremely dangerous the ‘savage instincts’ excuse in biology has become, and therefore how precious the truthful, psychosis-acknowledging-and-solving explanation of the human condition is—which is what Part 2 of Transform Your Life presents, before explaining in Part 3 how this true explanation of the human condition is able to end the upset state of the human condition and bring about the transformation of the human race.
+What is also described in Death by Dogma is how embedded and extremely dangerous dishonest biology has become, and therefore how precious the truthful, psychosis-acknowledging-and-solving explanation of the human condition is—which is what Part 2 of Transform Your Life presents, before explaining in Part 3 how this true explanation of the human condition is able to end the upset state of the human condition and bring about the transformation of the human race.

 – – – – – – – – – – – – – – – – – –

 Discussion or comment on this essay is welcomed—see below.

-These essays were composed during 2017 by Jeremy Griffith, Damon Isherwood,
+These essays were created in 2017-2023 by Jeremy Griffith, Damon Isherwood, Fiona

-Fiona Cullen-Ward & Brony FitzGerald at the Sydney WTM Centre.
+Cullen-Ward, Brony FitzGerald & Lee Jones of the Sydney WTM Centre.
 All filming and